top of page

 Magic Growth and the Path of Change

-These essays are based on accepted teachings, Annie's specialized academic studies, and Annie's wide reading on contemporary matters.
+These essays, for general readers, are based on accepted teachings, Annie's research, and Annie's reading on contemporary matters.
 Each essay includes a brief section explaining how it might differ from convention, if it does.

 How do we feel about cuddly robots given to children and seniors, to help meet their needs?
 Perhaps robots are better than nothing, but is it OK, really?

-Annie thinks most adults should have some idea how their economic and political systems work.
-As news reports become more disturbing, she invites you to reflect on the implications of her theory – and here’s why:
+As news reports become more disturbing, Annie invites you to understand and reflect on the implications of her "model"

 001 Sunrise on Colonial Parkway near Jamestown_Panorama1 crpd2 cpyrtd rszd.jpg